 She was happy enough to leave the boys on their own for a bit to go and see her mum.
-When she returned, all was normal and It gave Lottie a relieved feeling that things are not so bad.
+When she returned, all was normal and it gave Lottie a relieved feeling that things seemed to be not so bad.

-This was a god day and she was happy.
+This was a good day and she was happy.
 She would be able to sleep tonight without too much worrying.

 They went out for their morning walk.
 Jake had a very loose stool, she could not pick it up.
 She knew Jake did not have too much water yesterday, she made sure of that.
 This made her worry, it did not look right.
 She made a mental note of this and after Bob had done all his business, they went back home and she made breakfast for the boys and her.

 After breakfast she put the washing machine on and went out to do the groceries.
 On her return all was still okay, no wet patches or other kind of bodily liquids in the house.
 Lottie played a game of fetch with Jake while she put out the laundry and he was happy.
 He was running like a maniac and annoying the neighbours with his high-pitched barking.
 The thing he does when Lottie is not quick enough, according to him that is.

 They went out for a long walk, Lottie had a birthday lunch to attend that afternoon.
 And while out Jake had another runny number 2.
 It did not sit well with Lottie, but she did not know what to do about this.